Update: I have since installed RedHat 9 and Fedora Core 1 without any

 for video card performance are 'glxgears' (which gives around 270 fps, about the same

-) and tuxracer which performs horribly!
+as the generic VESA driver) and tuxracer which performs horribly!

 Furthermore, using mplayer I was not able to use either the 'xv' interface nor the